Baptism at Our Lady of the Assumption

 Our Lady of the Assumption Church welcomes you and your child in this important time.
 We look forward to meeting with you, preparing you for the celebration of your child’s baptism, celebrating this first sacrament for your child and walking with you on the journey of faith.

 For information on your child’s baptism, please contact us prior to your intended date of baptism.
-Baptism Preparation Classes are required to help you prepare for this special time in your family’s life, please contact Deacon Paul Friedrich at deaconpaul@olaparish.net
+Baptism Preparation Classes are required to help you prepare for this special time in your family’s life, please contact the Baptism Ministry via email at baptism@olaparish.net.

 BAPTISM FOR OLDER CHILDREN